 And take a look at our Garage Studio capabilities:

-Whether filmed here in Akron, or on location in your office or plant, Babcox is ready to help define your message, tap into emotions and tell your story.
-Contact me today to discuss how we can help bring your corporate story to life.
+Whether filmed here in Akron, or on location in your office or plant, Babcox is ready to help define your message, tap into emotions, and tell your story.
+Contact me today to discuss how we can help bring your brand identity to life.

 Randy Loeser joined Babcox Media in 2013 as publisher of Tire Review and was later given additional responsibilities as the Director of Digital Media and Group Publisher of Engine Builder.
 In 2018, Randy transitioned into the role of Group Publisher of Content Services to provide creative and custom content solutions to our clients.
 Randy has worked for several national B2B publishers in a variety of roles, including publisher, business development, marketing and internet products management.
 Randy is a 1995 graduate of John Carroll University.
 Connect with Randy by email or call (330) 670-1234 ext.
 285.